-- ▶ Year 2 ending April 27, 2017 Conduct a new 3D seismic survey totaling at least 100 kilometers. - ► Year 3 ending April 27, 2018 Acquire new 2D seismic data totaling at least 100 kilometers, acquire 3D seismic data totaling at least 200 square kilometers and drill two wells. - ► Year 4 ending April 27, 2019 Acquire new 3D seismic data totaling at least 200 square kilometers and drill two wells.

-▶ Year 5 ending April 27, 2020 - Drill three wells.
+- ▶ Year 3 ending about April 27, 2018 Acquire new 2D seismic data totalling at least 100 kilometers, acquire 3D seismic data totaling at least 200 square kilometers and drill two wells. - ▶ Year 4 ending about April 27, 2019 Acquire new 3D seismic data totaling at least 200 square kilometers and drill two wells. - ➤ Year 5 ending about April 27, 2020 Drill three wells.

-Although our remaining work commitment has been reduced and extended, we have no assurance that we will be able to extend the work commitment again or to fulfill it timely, as we need to complete capital raising transactions, or procure a joint venture partner, or both, to do so.
+Although our work commitments have previously been reduced and extended, we have no assurance that we will be able to extend the remaining work commitments again or to fulfill them timely, as we need to complete capital raising transactions, or procure a joint venture partner, or both, to do so.

 The prices of the equipment and services that we must employ to fulfill the work commitment vary based on both local and international demand for such products by others involved in exploration for and production of oil and gas.
 Previous high worldwide energy prices had resulted in growing demand, which lent support to higher prices being charged by suppliers.
-Prices being charged by suppliers have declined with the decline in energy prices resulting in considerable cost savings in our exploration work programs like the Nike 3D seismic survey currently being conducted by Terrex Pty Ltd. on the PEL 512 South Block.
+Prices being charged by suppliers have declined with the decline in energy prices resulting in considerable cost savings in our exploration work programs like the Nike 3D Seismic Survey currently being conducted by Terrex Pty Ltd. on the Prospect's South Block.

 Based on our research and technical analysis to date, we believe that the License work plan can be justified.
 Hence, the initial phase of our plan of operation involves (among other things) conducting 3D seismic surveys totaling 300 square kilometers (approximately 115 sq. miles), conducting a 2D seismic survey of 100 kilometers (approximately 62 miles) and drilling of at least two exploration wells.
-We recently entered into a seismic services agreement, which we believe will satisfy our work commitment for the second year of the License and a portion of our work commitment for the third year.
-For more information about this agreement, see the section captioned "General" above.

-We intend to seek a joint venture partner who or which might act as the operator to conduct seismic work and drill our wells.
-If we are unsuccessful in procuring such a partner, we will engage the services of a qualified seismic company to acquire additional 3D seismic data and once we have identified proposed drilling sites a third party contractor for drilling operations.
+We continue to seek a joint venture partner who or which might act as the operator to conduct seismic work and drill our wells.
+If we are unsuccessful in procuring such a partner, we will again engage the services of a qualified seismic company to acquire additional 3D data and a third-party contractor for well drilling operations.
 Management foresees no problem in procuring the services of one or more qualified operators and drillers in connection with the initial phase of our plan of operation, although a considerable increase in drilling activities in the area of our properties could make difficult (and perhaps expensive) the procurement of operating and drilling services.
 In all cases, the operator will be responsible for all regulatory compliance regarding the well, including any necessary permitting for the well.
 In addition to regulatory compliance, the operator will be responsible for hiring the drilling contractor, geologist and petroleum engineer to make final decisions relative to the zones to be targeted, drilling specification, well design, and bore-hole drilling and logging.
 Should the well be successful, the operator would thereafter be responsible for completing the well, installing production facilities and interconnecting with gathering or transmission pipelines if economically appropriate.
 We expect to pay third party operators (i.e. not joint venture partner with us) commercially prevailing rates.